 The 10-bit wide control register 0 and control register 1 can be programmed by addressing the desired control register and writing the register value to the ADC.
-The addressing is performed with the upper bits RA0 and RA1.
+The addressing is performed with the upper data bits D10 and D11, which function in this case as address lines RA0 and RA1.
 During this write process, the data bits D0 to D9 contain the desired control register value.
 Table 8 shows the addressing of each control register.